 Reporting takes many forms.
 It is used to both give feedback on achievements and next steps and to create an agenda for discussion.
 Discussions take place between children and their peers, their teacher and their parents.
-You will receive one written report 'summing- up' progress, as well as parent drop in sessions.
-Throughout the course of the year there will be learning added to children's Showbie Portfolios, as well as two short Progress Reports and a Transition Report in the final term.
+You will receive one written report 'summing- up' progress as well as parent drop in surgeries over the course of the year.